istrau2/aurelia-crumbs/README.md

 ## Configuration
 The widget takes an optional config object which has one parameter:
-1) Separator: valid html string.
+1) separator: string (valid html to separate crumbs).

 ## Dynamic route titles